Entradas de] Personal administrativo

 USB Interface PCB Design

 After determining parameters such as the voltage, actual, and data transfer speed of the USB interface, design software can be used to create the PCB schematic.
-The design process should consider the layout, routing, filtración, and shielding of the USB interface to ensure electrical performance and signal integrity.
+The design process should consider the layout, enrutamiento, filtración, and shielding of the USB interface to ensure electrical performance and signal integrity.

 1. Differential Signal Transmission USB interfaces use differential signal transmission, requiring the distance between the differential pairs to be as short as possible to reduce signal interference.
-The distance between differential pairs should generally be less than 5 mils, with a length difference typically controlled within 5 mils, and a characteristic impedance of 90 ohms.
+The distance between differential pairs should generally be less than 5 mils, with a length difference typically controlled within 5 mils, and a characteristic impedance of 90 ohmios.

 2. Symmetrical Via Placement Symmetrical via placement in Diseño de PCB can reduce signal crosstalk and interference.
 For differential lines, vias should be placed symmetrically, with no more than two vias per differential pair.